ralna/GALAHAD/doc/Python/nls_intro.rst

 The specific methods employed here are discussed in

-  N. I. M. Gould, J. A. Scott and T. Rees, ``Convergence and evaluation-complexity analysis of a regularized tensor-Newton method for solving nonlinear least-squares problems''.
+  N. I. M. Gould, J. A. Scott and T. Rees, ''Convergence and evaluation-complexity analysis of a regularized tensor-Newton method for solving nonlinear least-squares problems''.
   *Computational Optimization and Applications* **73(1)** (2019) 1--35.